The Illusionist (2010 film): Animation

 The film was made at Chomet's Edinburgh film studio, Django Films, by an international group of animators directed by Paul Dutton, including Sydney Padua, Greg Manwaring and Jacques Muller.
 It was estimated to cost around £10 million and was funded by Pathé Pictures, but in a February 2010 press conference, Chomet said that it had ended up costing only $17 million (£8.5 million in early 2008).
 The Herald says 180 creatives were involved, 80 of whom had previously worked on The Triplets of Belleville.
 In The Scotsman, Chomet cites 300 people and 80 animators.
 The film was primarily animated in Scottish Studios in Edinburgh (Django Films) and Dundee (ink.digital), with further animation done in Paris and London.
 The animation scenes set in Paris were executed at Neomis Animation studio, where the animation department was directed by Antoine Antin and the clean-up department by Grégory Lecocq.
 Around 5% of the work (mainly inbetweening and clean-up) was completed in South Korea.

-Django Films was originally established with the intention to establish itself in the filmmaking scene with both animation and live action, however, the company is being dismantled.
-Django was beset with production difficulties, first losing funding for its first animated feature, Barbacoa.
-It then failed to secure funding for a BBC project that had been labelled "The Scottish Simpsons".
-Chomet was then fired from the directorial duties of The Tale of Despereaux by Gary Ross.
-Django Films were very far from employing the 250 artists that it would have been required for the project, an estimated figure reported by Scotland on Sunday in 2005.